usoltsev37/rugpt-memory/README.md

     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── logs               <- Generated tensorboard figures and other logs │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- TODO makes project pip installable (pip install -e .) so src can be imported ├── src                <- TODO Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
     │   ├── data           <- Scripts to download or generate data